 All Threads

-Ferrari is worth $90 billion, making it the most valuable car company in Europe, precisely because it makes the product hard to buy.
-When Ferrari revealed its new $3.7 million “hypercar” in 2024, it announced it wouldn’t be available for sale.
+Ferrari is worth $90 billion, and the most valuable car company in Europe, precisely because it makes the product hard to buy.
+When Ferrari revealed its new $3.7 million ‘hypercar’ in 2024, it announced it wouldn’t be available for sale.
 Instead, it promised the car to a select group of 800 dedicated customers who already owned a Ferrari (note: the company only sells 14,000 per year).

 Fiat recently made the bold decision to stop selling grey cars.
 CEO Olivier Francois said this was “reinforcing Fiat’s leadership as the brand of joy, colours and optimism.”
 The strategy doesn’t come without its risks, with grey being the most popular colour for new cars in many of Fiat’s most important markets.
 But a strengthened commitment to the brand’s vibrant Italian roots will help it to resonate with customers looking for a more exciting choice of car.

-The director David Fincher shoots upwards of 70 takes for certain scenes, insisting that actors require to loosen up and get into character.
-Meanwhile Clint Eastwood tries to use only one take per scene if possible, trusting his cast and his crew to provide what they’ve been hired to provide.
+David Fincher shoots upwards of 70 takes for certain scenes, insisting that actors require to loosen up and get into character.
+Meanwhile Clint Eastwood tries to use only one take per scene, trusting his cast and his crew to provide what they’ve been hired to provide.
 Neither technique is objectively better or worse – they just suit different needs.
 After all, both directors are celebrated Oscar winners.

 Steven Spielberg has made a blockbuster in almost every single genre: science fiction, war, historical drama, fantasy, horror.
 Meanwhile, Alfred Hitchcock, the master of suspense, became Britain’s most celebrated director by sticking to one.